Miami Bond Hearings Attorney

 It is important to obtain qualified legal representation during this process.
 Attorney Juliana G. Lamardo is here to help you prepare and submit a motion for a bond hearing in Miami.
 The sooner the motion is filed, the faster we can get your family member out of detention.

 A bond is an amount of money that must be paid in order for a detainee to be released from custody in order to secure their appearance in court.
 Immigration Bonds are different from State Bonds.
 Immigration Bonds must be paid by either a Lawful Permanent Resident or a United States Citizen.
 You can also pay the bond through a bond company.
-Once the government receives the payment, the individual will be released from custody while they await and go through removal proceedings before an immigration judge.
+A bond hearing is separate from a deportation hearing but will likely be held by the same judge.
+Once the government receives the payment from the bond, the individual will be released from custody while they await and go through removal proceedings before an immigration judge.

 Eligibility for Immigration Bonds